nddipiazza/tika-pipes/tika-pipes-grpc/README.md

 The Tika Pipes Grpc service hosts the Tika Pipes service as a gRPC service.

-# How do fetchers get stored across nodes in the cluster?
+# How do objects such as Fetchers and Emitters get stored across nodes in the cluster?

 Apache ignite is used to store the fetchers across the cluster.

-The fetchers are stored in the `fetchers` cache.
+The fetchers are stored in the `FetcherCache` cache, the emitters are stored in the `EmitterCache` cache, etc.

-The key is the fetcher's ID and the value is the fetcher's configuration.

-The fetchers are loaded into the service by the `FetcherManager`.